towa-digital/gebrueder-weiss-woocommerce/docs/FAQ.md

 What does the plugin do and what user problems does it solve?
 </summary>

 The plugin **facilitates the process of transferring shipping information** by providing a direct link between the WooCommerce store and Gebrüder Weiss.
 This allows the user to **save time and effort**.
-Furthermore, the plugin provides predefined states for processing and shippment of orders, which are **additional security measures** to ensure that the shipping data will be processed correctly.
+Furthermore, the plugin provides predefined states for processing and shippment of orders, which simplifies the shipping process by automatically sending the information directly from the WooCommerce store.

 </details>